-The Masters of Education (M.Ed) program in Instruction and Curriculum with an emphasis in Elementary Education allows educators to gain master's level understanding and content specialization in elementary education.
+The Master of Education program in instruction and curriculum with an emphasis in elementary education allows educators to gain graduate-level understanding and content specialization in elementary education.
 This prepares educators to be leaders in elementary schools in kindergarten through 8th grade.

 This program helps teachers continue their professional growth and advance in competence in their work in elementary school classrooms.
 The program may be used to develop an academic specialization of work with elementary school children or to explore a field of specialization for present or future professional goals.

 Aside from the M.Ed. degree, other education programs are available.
-Visit gvsu.edu/coe/grad for details.
+Visit gvsu.edu/education/grad for details.

-Grand Valley State University's College of Education is accredited by The Higher Learning Commission and a member of the North Central Association (NCA).
+Grand Valley State University's College of Education and Community Innovation is accredited by The Higher Learning Commission and is a member of the North Central Association (NCA).
 The faculty are leaders in their fields, melding together the philosophy of education and your needs as a practitioner.

 Classes for graduate students in this major meet in a combination of online and in-seat at the downtown Robert C. Pew Grand Rapids Campus.Format: